The Life of Budori Gusuko: Plot

-Cast
+Voice cast

 Reception

 The film won the Excellence Prize at the 16th Japan Media Arts Festival Awards.

 Soundtrack

 Sony Records International was the main publisher for the tracks in the film.
 The soundtrack's composers were Ryouta Komatsu who is a famous Japanese bandoneón player alongside Kazumasa Oda, a famous Japanese singer-songwriter, and composer.
-There were about twenty- four performers in the creation of the original soundtrack for the film, which included Masaaki Goka, Hokuto Oka, Ryota Komatsu, Yuya Minorikawa, among others.
-The recording studio was Sony Music Tokyo, Studio fine.
+There were about twenty-four performers in the creation of the original soundtrack for the film, which included Masaaki Goka, Hokuto Oka, Ryota Komatsu, Yuya Minorikawa, among others.
+The recording studio was Sony Music Tokyo.

 The Japanese film consisted of about sixteen songs on the tracklist, which were: